 Structural patterns provide different ways to create a class structure, for example using inheritance and composition to create a large object from small objects.

-Adapter design pattern is one of the structural design pattern and its used so that two unrelated interfaces can work together.
-The object that joins these unrelated interface is called an Adapter.
-As a real life example, we can think of a mobile charger as an adapter because mobile battery needs 3 volts to charge but the normal socket produces either 120V (US) or 240V (India).
-So the mobile charger works as an adapter between mobile charging socket and the wall socket.
+The adapter design pattern is one of the structural design patterns and it’s used so that two unrelated interfaces can work together.
+The object that joins these unrelated interfaces is called an Adapter.
+As a real-life example, we can think of a mobile charger as an adapter because the mobile battery needs 3 volts to charge but the normal socket produces either 120V (US) or 240V (India).
+So the mobile charger works as an adapter between the mobile charging socket and the wall socket.
 Check out Adapter Pattern for example program and it’s usage in Java.

-Composite pattern is one of the Structural design pattern and is used when we have to represent a part-whole hierarchy.
-When we need to create a structure in a way that the objects in the structure has to be treated the same way, we can apply composite design pattern.
+Composite pattern is one of the Structural design patterns and is used when we have to represent a part-whole hierarchy.
+When we need to create a structure in a way that the objects in the structure have to be treated the same way, we can apply the composite design pattern.

-Lets understand it with a real life example – A diagram is a structure that consists of Objects such as Circle, Lines, Triangle etc and when we fill the drawing with color (say Red), the same color also gets applied to the Objects in the drawing.
-Here drawing is made up of different parts and they all have same operations.
+Let’s understand it with a real-life example – A diagram is a structure that consists of Objects such as Circle, Lines, Triangle etc and when we fill the drawing with color (say Red), the same color also gets applied to the Objects in the drawing.
+Here drawing is made up of different parts and they all have the same operations.
 Check out Composite Pattern article for different component of composite pattern and example program.

 Proxy pattern intent is to “Provide a surrogate or placeholder for another object to control access to it”.
 The definition itself is very clear and proxy pattern is used when we want to provide controlled access of a functionality.